 Click the Edit button to the right of the Security section, where you will find the Two-Factor Verification menu.

 Simply follow the prompts to turn Two-Step Verification on, and you are on your way.
 First, you will be asked to set up Security Questions and Answers.
 Next, you will add a Trusted Phone Number, which will be verified with an SMS message with a four digit code.
 You will also be given the opportunity to set up other Trusted Phone Numbers and/or Trusted Devices.
 Last, you will be prompted to set up and confirm a Recovery Key.
 This is your access of last resort if someone tries to hack your account and you have to reset your password.
 BE SURE TO SAVE THIS IS A SAFE PLACE YOU WON’T FORGET.
-Sorry for the yelling, but just search for what happens if you can’t find it when needed?
-Because of hacks like the one that hit Mat Honan, Apple has a 0 leniency on this point.
+Sorry for the yelling, but just search for what happens if you can’t find it when needed.
+Because of hacks like the one that hit Mat Honan, Apple has a no leniency policy on this point.
 They WILL NOT help you if you lose the Recovery Key.

 Once you confirm your choice to Enable Two-Step Verification, you are all set.
 From here on out, when you log into the Apple Account management page, you will see the following: